 Comparing your portfolio to a basket of indices — stocks, bonds, commodities, real estate — will measure the efficiency of your investments.
 If you are not outperforming the market as an active investor, it might be better to focus on the passive investing approach via index investing or another strategy to save yourself some time.
 This realization can help you grow your retirement portfolio and achieve long-term financial goals.

 For indices, event-driven moves show the risk appetite of the market.

 For example, Brexit caused a 10% drop in the Financial Times Stock Exchange (FTSE) Index in a single day, while the DAX lost 7%.
-After North Korea’s most powerful nuclear test, Nikkei fell 0.8%.
-Even after a 1-week delay, when the trading resumed after 9/11, S&P 500 fell 7.1%.
+After North Korea’s most powerful nuclear test, the Nikkei fell 0.8%.
+Even after a one-week delay, when trading resumed after 9/11, the S&P 500 fell 7.1%.

 These moves are not predictable, but market reaction gives you valuable data for risk management.

 Benzinga’s Best Online Stock Brokers